 Trade Surveillance & Market Compliance for Energy Trading Organizations

-In this Energy Risk seminar brought to you following incredible feedback from our European counterparts, day one will look at the current state of trade surveillance and market compliance.
+In this Energy Risk training course, following incredible feedback for our highly successful event in October, day one will look at the current state of trade surveillance and market compliance.
 Attendees will discuss what trade surveillance is and the tools of the trade before hearing a case study on trade surveillance integration.

 Day two will focus on the models and technology that will ensure your system works for your needs as there is no one-size-fits-all approach.
-Sessions will include a talk on data quality and management to examine the right information is being collected as well as scenario and pattern detection.
-Following on from lunch, we will discuss operational efficiency and how this can be used as a tool for business insight before concluding with a session on optimizing your systems.
+Sessions will include a talk on data quality and management to examine the right information is being collected.
+Operational efficiency, business insight and optimizing your systems will also be discussed.

 Who Should Attend: